Home

 • Psychographic segments

-It's essential to know these different personas so they can be targeted individually with a more direct approach.
-It will keep customers' attention the longest, make them feel valued, and help build better customer relations.
+Each segment requires an individualized persona or profile so they can be targeted with relevant content, keeping customers' attention the longest, making them feel valued, and helping build better customer relations.

 Next is the actual targeting.
 Marketers will begin customizing a targeted approach via various messaging strategies to get your audience's attention.
 There are many options for sending messages: